 Padmasana, therefore, means Lotus Pose.

-Note: I am only including the scientifically supported benefits of Lotus Pose.
-There are plenty of claims about other benefits of each pose (from the plausible to the magical to the ridiculous) out there if you want to hunt them down.
-I feel that that pseudo-scientific claims only serve to harm the yoga community in general, so choose not to give them further airtime.
+Note: I only include the scientifically supported benefits of Lotus Pose here.
+Plenty of claims about other supposed benefits (from the plausible to the magical to the ridiculous) have been made.
+To me, pseudo-scientific claims only serve to harm the yoga community, so I choose not to give them airtime here.

 When performed with proper alignment, the most common benefits of Padmasana are: